api3dao/vitepress-docs/docs/explore/introduction/index.md

 <img src="../assets/images/06-a-API3_DAO-Op1.png" style="width:400px">

+API3 believes DeFi & Web3 can change the financial landscape with the right infrastructure and access to meaningful real world data.
 The goal of API3 is to provide developers with an easy way to access off-chain resources from within their smart contracts, without having to worry about the security and trust implications of doing so.

-## Introduction

-API3 believes DeFi & Web3 can change the financial landscape with the right infrastructure and access to meaningful real world data.
-We aim to facilitate the true impact of smart contract applications by making a wide range of useful data easily accessible and scalable within smart contract functions.

-Within this introduction of API3 we will explore;
+### Within this introduction of API3 we will explore;

 - APIs within the blockchain
 - Airnode & First-party oracles
-- Data feeds: Decentralized APIs (dAPIs)
+- dAPI Price Feeds
 - API3 Market
+- The OEV Network

 If you wish to view a detailed discussion of the API3 project, read the [API3 Whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf).